DV

 What is the difference between FEPI and SPYI?

-FEPI (REX FANG & Innovation Equity Premium Income ETF) tracks Basket (FANG & innovation equities) with a covered call approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
+FEPI (REX FANG & Innovation Equity Premium Income ETF) is actively managed around Basket (FANG & innovation equities) exposure with a covered call approach, while SPYI (NEOS S&P 500 High Income ETF) tracks S&P 500 Index with an options approach.
 They are issued by REX Shares and NEOS respectively.

 Can I hold both FEPI and SPYI?